d0n601/CSUS-CSC153/Activities/Activity_6/README.md

 ![2_found_small](./images/2_found_small.png)
 **Figure 13:** A it for the hexidecimal search.

-Following the same methodology as in hands-on activity , we examine the `$MFT` file record.
+Following the same methodology as we did in hands-on activity 5 , we examine the `$MFT` file record.
 We can find the start of the data run for this file by looking at offset `0x40` from attribute `0x80`.
 ![2_start_pos_datarun](./images/2_start_pos_datarun.png)
 **Figure 14:** First data run info is `31 05 90 4B 11 00`.